-Unexcused Absence (Truant): When a student is absent from school and no phone call or note has been received from a parent verifying the absence, the student is classified as "unexcused/truant".
-An unexcused absence/truancy counts toward the allotted (20/10) absences.
-Students may not be eligible to make up work missed while truant.
+Absent: When a student is absent from school and no phone call, email, or note has been received from a parent/guardian, the student's absence is classified as unexcused or truant.

+This type of absence counts toward the total number of accumulated unexcused absences.

+• Students may not be eligible to make up work when truant.